CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-The initial step entails the extraction of properties generated after the second processing step, residing within the folder <code>'properties'</code>, accomplished by the <code>extract_properties</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file</a></code>.
+The initial step entails the extraction of properties generated after the second processing step (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi---second-step-of-data-analysis">VI) - Second step of data analysis</a> of documentation), residing within the folder <code>'properties'</code>, accomplished by the <code>extract_properties</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file</a></code>.
 The property selected by the user through the <code>'meas key'</code> parameter, serving as a sorting reference, is then singled out among all others.
 The extraction of processing and measurement parameters from the file <code>'parameters.txt'</code> is carried out using the <code>extract_params</code> function from the script.
 The measurement files are then sorted under two scenarios: <br>
 &#8226 If the <code>list_pixels</code> parameter is <code>None</code>: based on values of the user-chosen reference property. <br>
 &#8226 If the <code>list_pixels</code> parameter is <code>[]</code>: according to the file index.
 If the list is empty, all pixels are considered; otherwise, only the indices listed are considered.
 </p>